jon-chun/generative_ai_roundtable/README.md

-# **From Prompts to Plagiarism: How Writing and Art Generative AI Works and Will Change Education**
+# **ChatGPT and AI Art: How They Work, Where They’re Going and What it Means for Higher Education**

 ### An IPHS Faculty/Student Roundtable sponsored by the AI DHColab
 ### Kenyon College, Jan 2023